Murder of Sophie Lancaster: Political reaction

-The crime has received much discussion and expressions of sympathy, not just amongst the UK goth subculture, but in other subcultures, and overseas as well.
-Martin Coles, who organised the Whitby bench fund, said, "Since starting the online campaign to raise awareness of the collection I've been contacted by people from all over the world that have been shocked by this, and not just those from the gothic community, I've been talking to goths, bikers, metallers, people from the electro and indie scenes, just about any 'alternative' genre."
+The murder of Sophie Lancaster and the attack on Robert Maltby has received much discussion and expressions of sympathy, not just amongst the UK goth subculture, but among other subcultures, and overseas as well.
+Martin Coles, who organised the Whitby bench fund, said, "Since starting the online campaign to raise awareness of the collection, I've been contacted by people from all over the world that have been shocked by this, and not just those from the gothic community, I've been talking to goths, bikers, metallers, people from the electro and indie scenes, just about any 'alternative' genre."

-Many discussions have focused on whether the attack should be described as an example of a hate crime and has been compared to the murder of the punk Brian Deneke in the United States.
+The attack has also led to wider discussions on whether what happened to Sophie and Robert should be classified as a hate crime, and has been compared to the murder of the punk Brian Deneke in the United States.
 It has been widely perceived by goths as a more extreme example of the social intolerance, violence and abuse people can suffer as a result of their attachment to the goth subculture.

 The Observer said on 17 February 2008 that the case was one of a "rash of violent attacks targeting punk, goth and metal kids [...]
 Sophie Lancaster's case has become a rallying cry for those in the goth scene worried about this upsurge of violence."
-This discussion of the case led to an online petition to the Prime Minister "to Widen the definition of 'Hate Crime', to include crimes committed against a person or persons, on the basis of their appearance or subcultural interests" on the 10 Downing Street website.
+This discussion of the case led to an online petition to then Prime Minister Gordon Brown to "widen the definition of 'Hate Crime', to include crimes committed against a person or persons, on the basis of their appearance or subcultural interests" on the 10 Downing Street website.

 Ade Varney, creator of the petition, said that goths "get verbal assaults every day, and not just from young people.
 But now younger teenagers have the mentality of hardened criminals, and I definitely sense this violent aspect getting worse. [...]
 Sophie's death has made people think, and I have heard of teenagers, especially girls, modifying the way they dress when they walk through certain areas."
 This led to political developments: the Manchester Evening News reported that Rossendale and Darwen MP Janet Anderson and Hyndburn MP Greg Pope "are set to request a debate in the Commons to call for the widening of the law to include such an attack under the definition of a hate crime as soon as possible".
 The paper reported that they would be "putting forward an early day motion calling on the government to give the matter 'urgent consideration'."

-In May 2009, the Justice Minister, Jack Straw, said that while he could not change the law, he could amend the sentencing guidelines to require judges to treat an attack on a member of a subculture as an aggravating factor, similar to a racially motivated or homophobic assault, when sentencing perpetrators.
+In May 2009, the then Justice Minister, Jack Straw, said that while he could not change the law, he could amend the sentencing guidelines to require judges to treat an attack on a member of a subculture as an aggravating factor, similar to a racially motivated or homophobic assault, when sentencing perpetrators.

-In April 2013, the Greater Manchester Police announced they would officially begin to record offences committed against goths and other alternative groups as hate crimes, as they do with offences specifically aimed at someone's race, disability or sexual orientation.
+In April 2013, Greater Manchester Police announced they would officially begin to record offences committed against goths and other alternative groups as hate crimes, as they do with offences specifically aimed at someone's race, disability or sexual orientation.